 Ready to level up your swim workouts with music?
-Here’s a breakdown of the most popular underwater and waterproof iPod/mp3 players on the market today.
+Here’s a breakdown of the most popular underwater and waterproof Spotify/iPod/mp3 players on the market today.

-One of the most enduring and frustrating aspects of being a competitive swimmer is the inability to reliably listen to music while training.
+One of the most enduring and frustrating aspects of being a competitive swimmer is the inability to reliably listen to music while swimming.

-As an age grouper my in-practice music experiences were limited to when the synchro team was training at the same time, blaring the same song over and over again from their underwater speakers (Enya’s “Sail Away” was a popular choice).
+As an age-group swimmer, my in-practice music experiences were limited to when the synchro team was training at the same time, blaring the same song over and over again from their underwater speakers (Enya’s “Sail Away” was a popular choice).

 I knew that with a decent underwater music player that my swim workouts would be approximately 15% less agonizing.